gnu-octave/gnu-octave.github.io/README.md

 ### Building requisites

-To build the static website, you need to install [Jekyll][6] and [Bundler][7].
+To build the static website, you need to install [Ruby][6] and [Bundler][7].
 For Debian/Ubuntu please perform the following setup fist.
 For other Linux distributions this command might change.

     sudo apt-get install ruby-full build-essential zlib1g-dev

-Then install the required tools

-    gem install jekyll bundler
+    gem install bundler

-From now on, almost everything is handled by Bundler.
+From now on, everything is handled by Bundler.
 Install all required dependencies for the static Octave website by running

     bundle install